iver-wharf/iver-wharf.github.io/docs/usage-wharfyml/the-wharf-ci-yml-file.md

 ## Schema

-The most essential components of your build definition (the `.wharf-ci.yml` file) is the stages and the steps.
+The most essential components of your build definition (the `.wharf-ci.yml` file) are the stages and the steps.

 In short: